featurepeek/marketing-website/content/blog/where-should-your-team-review-your-frontend-changes/index.md

 <!--_This article intended to be read by front-end engineers, full-stack engineers, and web developer generalists._-->

+**TL;DR:** Ask for visual feedback on your new front-end features in isolated remote environments.
+You can quickly achieve this setup with [FeaturePeek](https://featurepeek.com), a new service that enables front-end deployment previews for static and containerized web apps on any cloud provider.

 **You've just finished developing a new feature** for your web app, and you're ready to get feedback from the rest of your team.
 You're pretty sure it's what your designer intended in their prototypes, although you had to take *a few* liberties – you did some guesswork when mockups for tablet breakpoints weren't supplied, and you had to come up with a workaround or two due to a technical constraint.
 You want to get some feedback on your work before rolling out the feature to production.

 Engineers can leave feedback on GitHub or similar during code review, but this part of the [product development lifecycle](https://blog.ycombinator.com/product-development-cycle-fundamentals/) isn't accessible to those in non-code-savvy roles.
 What's the best way to open up your work to the rest of your team?